 Here are a few examples:

-When ascending up a slope, you need to shorten the Pacerpoles for best effect.
-With ordinary poles, I just choke up on the handle, since I don’t use trekking poles straps and the Black Diamond poles I like have extended length foam hand grips.
+When ascending up a slope, you need to shorten the Pacerpoles for the best effect.
+With ordinary poles, I just choke up on the handle, since I don’t use trekking poles straps and the Black Diamond poles I like to have extended length foam hand grips.
 With Pacerpoles, instead of extending your hand and pole way forward, you keep it much closer to the side of your body.
-This lets you push down on the special hand grip with the heel of your hand and use your triceps and lats more as you climb, significantly reducing leg fatigue.
+This lets you push down on the special handgrip with the heel of your hand and use your triceps and lats more as you climb, significantly reducing leg fatigue.

 I’ve climbed seven 5,000 footers in the White Mountains in the past three weeks using Pacerpoles and I’ve never reached the summits so quickly, with so much leftover energy, and so little quadriceps soreness the next day.
 It’s nothing short of a miracle in my book, especially since I’ve worn a fully loaded backpack on each of the three trips I took climbing these peaks.

-When walking on level ground, I keep the Pacerpoles shorter than I normally would with other trekking poles, with top of the hand grip about an inch under my elbows.
+When walking on level ground, I keep the Pacerpoles shorter than I normally would with other trekking poles, with top of the handgrip about an inch under my elbows.
 When I walk, my arms stay much closer to my sides and I’m not reaching forward as much.
 Here’s a video of Heather Rhodes walking with Pacerpoles that illustrates this positioning.

 When I want to take a step forward, I simply flick my wrist to move the pole into position instead of pulling the pole up and placing it in front of me.
 It’s a very subtle difference, kind of like shaking a hand instead of reaching forward to grasp something.
 In doing so, my elbows stay closer to my sides and my forearms look like pistons, moving up and down.
-My posture is also much more erect, which means my backpack is better positioned over my hips for better shoulder to hip load transfer, and my lungs can fill more fully with air since my rib cage is not collapsed.
+My posture is also much more erect, which means my backpack is better positioned over my hips for a better shoulder to hip load transfer, and my lungs can fill more fully with air since my rib cage is not collapsed.

 In a straightaway, you can also walk faster if you get into a zone where you alternate the forward wrist flicks that bring your poles forward so that they form a regular cadence.
-I’m not a fitness walker, but these poles would be marvelous for that and they come with rubber tips if you want to use them for walking on paved bike trails or side walks.
+I’m not a fitness walker, but these poles would be marvelous for that and they come with rubber tips if you want to use them for walking on paved bike trails or sidewalks.

 Collapsible Design and Features

-Other than their unique hand grips, Pacerpoles are similar to other collapsible and telescoping trekking poles.
-They have a three segment design with an expanding bolt style locking system.
+Other than their unique handgrips, Pacerpoles are similar to other collapsible and telescoping trekking poles.
+They have a three-segment design with an expanding bolt style locking system.
 To lengthen or shorten a pole, you need to grip the shaft itself and twist to unlock them and re-tighten them at a different length.
-I didn’t experience any problems with this system during my two months of extensive testing, but I can’t comment on its longer term durability.
+I didn’t experience any problems with this system during my two months of extensive testing, but I can’t comment on its longer-term durability.

 Each pole has a carbide tip for traction and a standard Leki style tip with basket threads.
 Baskets are not provided in the base model, but a separate bundle is available for purchase that includes smaller trekking baskets, snow baskets, and rubber tips for indoor or quieter walking.

 Both poles also come with lightweight keeper strings so that you don’t lose your poles if you drop them.
-Straps would defeat the unique hand grip designs and are not included.
+Straps would defeat the unique handgrip designs and are not included.

-A separate camera attachment is also available for turning a pacerpole into a monopod.
+A separate camera attachment is also available for turning a Pacerpole into a monopod.

 Weight and Thickness

 One area in which Pacerpoles differ from regular poles is in weight and thickness.
-As a point of comparison, a single aluminum Black Diamond Compact Trail pole (without a hand strap) weighs 8.3 ounces and has a circumferences of 5.5 cm, while an aluminum Pacerpoles weighs 11.5 ounces and has a circumference of 6.5 cm.
+As a point of comparison, a single aluminum Black Diamond Compact Trail pole (without a hand strap) weighs 8.3 ounces and has a circumference of 5.5 cm, while an aluminum Pacerpoles weighs 11.5 ounces and has a circumference of 6.5 cm.

 As a user, one does not feel this weight difference, probably because it is offset by better recruitment of the arm and torso muscles.
 But the extra thickness of the Pacerpoles is readily apparent and for the better, since I have a nasty habit of bending and snapping Black Diamond poles.
 On one of my walks, I climbed up a long scree field on Mt Adams which was full of boulders.
-Near the summit I fell and lodged a Pacerpoles between two rocks where it arched menacingly as if to snap.
+Near the summit, I fell and lodged a Pacerpoles between two rocks where it arched menacingly as if to snap.
 To my amazement, it didn’t.
 I suspect a Black Diamond pole would have at least bent in similar circumstances and I attribute the Pacerpole’s resilience to its thicker shaft.

-Hiking and backpacking with Pacer Poles is very different than using trekking poles with a more traditional hand grip.
+Hiking and backpacking with Pacerpoles is very different than using trekking poles with a more traditional hand grip.
 So different, that you really need to de-program all of your old trekking pole habits and learn how to use the Pacer Poles from scratch.
 This takes multiple outings and is not something that will come to you overnight.
-Personally, I had to take several long walks in the woods per week for two weeks before I could begin to feel the postural and bio-mechanical differences that the hand grips provide.
+Personally, I had to take several long walks in the woods per week for two weeks before I could begin to feel the postural and biomechanical differences that the hand grips provide.

-If you decide to take the plunge, Pacerpoles has an unlimited 30 day return policy which may or may not give you enough time to decide whether you like the differences or not.
+If you decide to take the plunge, Pacerpoles has an unlimited 30-day return policy which may or may not give you enough time to decide whether you like the differences or not.
 Either way, you really need to commit to these poles to get any benefit out of them.

 When I reviewed the Pacerpoles, one of the first questions I had was whether one needed to purchase a completely new set of poles if you snap one.
 Not a problem.
-Pacerpole sells replacements for every section of the poles, baskets, or tip, except the hand grip or the top section of pole that the hand grip is fastened too.
+Pacerpole sells replacements for every section of the poles, baskets, or tip, except the handgrip or the top section of pole that the handgrip is fastened too.